Litres/samsung-publisher-gradle-plugin/README.md

 # Samsung publisher gradle plugin

 Samsung publisher gradle plugin is Android's unofficial release automation Gradle Plugin.
-It helps you automate uploading apk to samsung store. **The plugin does not send for review yet, it just downloads the apk**
+It helps you automate uploading of apk to samsung store. **The plugin haven't sent for review yet, it just downloads the apk**

 ## Quick start guide